 If the urine sample is being collected from your infant, your child’s doctor will provide special collection bags with instructions on how the urine should be collected.

-A urine calcium test measures the amount of calcium in a sample taken from all the urine that is produced in a 24–hour period.
+A urine calcium test measures the amount of calcium in a sample taken from all the urine that’s produced in a 24-hour period.
 The test lasts from the morning of one day to the morning of the next day.

 These steps are usually followed for the urine test:

-- On the first day, you urinate after awakening and do not save the urine.
+- On the first day, you urinate after awakening and don’t save the urine.

 - For the next 24 hours, you collect all subsequent urine in a container provided by a health professional.

 - You then close the container and keep it refrigerated during the 24-hour collection period.
 Be sure to put your name on the container as well as the date and time the test was completed.